|Seed catalogs are here!|

 January is the time of dreaming and planning for your spring garden.
-All the seed companies begin sending out their catalogs for seeds and plants this month.
+All the seed companies begin sending out their catalogs for seeds and plants in December and January.
 It is an exciting time for browsing the magazines and making the garden plan for the upcoming year!

 Grow what you love!

 If you have ever wanted to plant an Italian or French kitchen garden, but weren’t sure if you had the space, you may be surprised.
 You can grow the staples of an Italian kitchen garden in as little as 6’ x 6’ space.
 Small space French kitchen garden

 Here is also a list of what you can find in a Sicilian garden: Heirloom Sicilian kitchen garden

 To entice the little ones, an Italian garden can also be called a "Pizza or Spaghetti Garden"!
 Pizza garden for the kids

 It is common for Italians and French to have a small kitchen garden where they grow herbs, greens and vegetables year round.
 It is amazing the amount of food you can grow in a very small space!
 How to decide what to plant for small spaces?